 - Posts are to be made in the relevant forum.
 Members are asked to read the forum descriptions before posting and stay on-topic to the threads as much as possible.
 If you have personal comments to make to another member, use email or PM.
 Please don't spoil the Bulletin Board for others by creating personal threads or getting off topic.
 This practice also creates more work for the moderators and members will receive a warning for repeated abuse of the these guidelines.

 - Members should resist the urge to make posts that waste board resources while adding nothing to the topic being discussed.
-An example of this is quoting another post and then adding only "I agree", "+1", "Good post" etc. They do nothing but clutter the board and spoil the enjoyment of others who have had to scroll down through the quoted post only to find an inanity posted at the bottom.
-Members who repeatedly do this may be warned.
+An example of this is quoting another post and then adding only "I agree", "+1", "Good post" etc. They do nothing but clutter the board and spoil the enjoyment of others who have had to scroll down through the quoted post only to find an inanity posted at the bottom, and this applies equally to third party images, gifs etc. Members who repeatedly do this may be warned.

 - Members are asked to respect the copyright of other users, sites, media, etc. Copies of articles from media sites should carry full attribution - author, publisher, date, link.
 Copies of posts on other bulletin boards should credit the original author and bulletin board.
 Articles originating on any site published by Telstra (official AFL and club sites) are not to be reposted on this board - post a link to the article instead.